CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ![First-key](images/connect/first-key.png)

 * If, for example, you plan to share your data with a collaborator, you can add a second public key.
 Let's assume that your collaborator shared their public key with you via email.
-First, your should copy the public key and paste it into the *Receiver keys public window*.
-Next, we clicked on *Add receiver key*.
+First, copy and paste the public key into the _Receiver public keys_ window.
+Next, we click on _Add receiver key_.
 Now you can see two keys listed in the right window.

 ![collaborator-key](images/connect/collaborator-key.png)

 6- You can specify the bucket's name in which the data should be uploaded.
-If you don't fill in a specific term, the user interface will automatically create a bucket named with a 13 digit number based on creation time).
-Note that **it is not possible to rename buckets**.
+If you don't fill in a specific term, the user interface will automatically create a bucket named with a 13-digit number based on creation time).
+Note that it is not possible to rename buckets.

-7-  Next, click on **Encrypt and upload**: each file will be automatically encrypted and uploaded to the specified bucket in SD Connect.
+7-  Next, click on _Encrypt and upload_: each file will be automatically encrypted and uploaded to the specified bucket in SD Connect.

 ![Encryption](images/connect/encryption.png)

-8- Once the process is completed, you can return to the SD Connect **browser** window.
-The encrypted files will be displayed in the correct bucket, in a default folder called **DATA**, and each encrypted file will have the extension *.c4gh*.
+8- Once the process is completed, you can return to the SD Connect browser window.
+The encrypted files will be displayed in the correct bucket, in a default folder called _DATA_, and each encrypted file will have the extension *.c4gh*.

 The files are now encrypted with three encryption keys:

-- With the **default Sensitive Data services encryption key**.
-Thus, you will be able to **access and analyse** the data stored in SD Connect via SD Desktop (for further information, see SD Desktop user guide).
+- With the default Sensitive Data services encryption key.
+Thus, you can access and analyse the data stored in SD Connect with the SD Desktop service (for further information, see SD Desktop user guide).

-- With **your public ke**y.
-This allows you to download the data stored from SD Connect to, for example, different services and **decrypt** them using the correspondent secrete key.
+- With your public key.
+This allows you to download the data stored from SD Connect to, for example, different services and decrypt them using the correspondent secrete key.

- - With **your collaborator's public key**.
+ - With your collaborator's public key.
 This allows sharing (or transferring) the data with your collaborator using SD Connect.
-Next, they will be able to download and decrypt the files in their secure computing environment, using the correspondent secrete key.
+Next, they will be able to download and decrypt the files in their secure computing environment using the correspondent secret key.

-Using this workflow allows to securely manage only one copy of the data for different purposes.
+This workflow allows managing only one copy of the data for different purposes.

+!!!
+Note
+ With this workflow is possible to encrypt only small files (up to 1GB).
+If you have any questions or the instructions above need clarification (e.g. encryption of larger files), don't hesitate to contact us at servicedesk@csc.fi (subject: Sensitive Data).
+We also provide step-by-step support online (e.g. via Zoom).

 ## Data Sharing